gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/default-repository-feature-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-user-settings-def-repo-search.png' style='margin:25px auto;max-width:100%;display:block;' />

-If your Jira instance has multiple projects, use the search bar to find a project or several projects to work on and assign a default repository for each.
+If your Jira instance has multiple projects, use the search bar to find projects and assign a default repository to each.

 &nbsp;